Friday, November 1, 2013

 Legs Yeah, the five Burroughs.
 Ha ha.

-Holmstrom We’re gonna wrote about what?
+Holmstrom We’re gonna write about what?
 Junk?

 Legs Yeah.
 Not the stuff you put in your veins.